 You’ve been dreaming of this moment since you dropped them off in August—the sweet reunion of your baby returning home from college for the holidays.
 But before your vision of a fairy tale homecoming is shattered by disappointment, here are eight common things to expect and how to make the most of your time together.

-8 Things To Expect When Your College Kid Returns Home For the Holidays
+8 Things To Expect When Your College Student is Home

 1. They’ll annihilate your laundry room.

 Prepare for them to come home with an obscene amount of dirty laundry.
 And after a semester of doing this chore themselves (or avoiding it and saving it all for break), they’ll expect the laundry fairy (you) to wash, dry, and fold everything for them.
 Promptly, of course.

 Solution: Get all of your household laundry done in advance because you probably won’t have a chance while they’re home.
 And consider sweetly obliging their laundry needs instead of picking a fight.
 It’s a small thing you can do to say, “I love you and will take care of you even though you’re a stinky pig.”

 2. They’ll want to spend time with friends.

 Remember the old Folgers Coffee commercial with the older brother arriving home from college and his family waking up and running joyfully into his arms?
 They should make a realistic sequel where he dashes off to visit his friends all day after having a quick coffee with his family.
 Because that’s usually what happens.
 “Buh-Bye, Peeeeter!”

 Solution: Plan “family only” times throughout the break and communicate this schedule and expectation for attendance to everyone in advance.
 This ensures that siblings and parents (and extended family, if applicable) will be together without hurt feelings when someone’s MIA.